temporalio/documentation/docs/node/timers.md

 /**
  * Returns a Promise that resolves when `fn` evaluates to `true` or `timeout` expires.
  *
- * @param timeou - formatted string or number of milliseconds *
+ * @param timeout - formatted string or number of milliseconds *
  * @returns a boolean indicating whether the condition was true before the timeout expires */